 Say you have a family who live on a small-holding.
 They raise chickens for both eggs and to kill to eat.
 They grow all their own vegetables and fruit and only buy a very limited amount of organic, locally grown produce which is free from packaging.

 Now compare that to a vegan family who eat lots of fake meat products containing palm oil, coconut oil and soy and which come in plastic packaging.
 These products have also been imported from America.
-They also eat lots of tropical fruit and avocados which have also been imported.
+Say they also eat lots of tropical fruit and avocados which have been imported.
 They also buy lots of food from the supermarket which comes in plastic.

 Being vegan means you have to believe that the second one is the best option because it means you aren’t eating animal products but is it really the best option if you look in more detail?
 If flying is one of the worst things you can do for the environment then surely eating foods that have all been imported is not good at all?
 And what about the plastic problem?
 Or the fact that if the food isn’t organic then harmful pesticides are being used, putting the farmers growing the crops at risk of health problems?

-I just don’t think it’s as clear cut anymore as vegan good / non-vegan bad.
+I just don’t think it’s as clear cut anymore as vegan = good and non-vegan = bad.

 I will be honest, these thoughts did also come to me because of another reason.
 I went vegan 3.5 years ago and for 3 of those years I was completely happy and didn’t have any thoughts about eating anything non-vegan.